Pregnancy: A major Risk Factor for Hemorrhoids

 Learn How To Cure Hemorrhoids Naturally in 2 Days!
 Get Rid Of Hemorrhoids Permanently Without Surgery.
 CLICK HERE ▻▻▻ http://www.

-Hemorrhoids Relief for Pregnant Women
+Hemorrhoids Relief for Expecting Women

-First, understand that it is likely that you become constipated during the course of your pregnancy, so you need to take necessary steps to soften your stool.
+First, understand that it is likely that you become constipated during the course of your pregnancy, so you ought to take necessary steps to soften your stool.
 Try eating foods that are rich in fiber.
 Increase your intake of dark green, leafy vegetables, fruits and whole grain food products.
 Drink a lot of water and make sure you are drinking at least eight glasses of water each day.
-Making these changes help softening your stools, helping you avoid straining during defecation, decreasing your pain and discomfort when you defecate.
+Making these changes help softening your own stools, helping you avoid straining during defecation, reducing your pain and discomfort when you defecate.

 Sitz Baths can Also Help You With Your Discomfort

 Sit in a tube filled with warm water for a few minutes each day to help relive the swelling of your hemorrhoids.
-If you do not have a bathtub, squatting over a basin filled with warm water produces the same effect.
+If you do not have a bathtub, squatting over a basin filled with warm water produces an identical effect.
 Notice that there are cold and warm treatments you can use for your hemorrhoids.
 Try to alternate warm and cold treatments until you find an effective treatment for you.

 You Should Avoid Sitting or Standing for Prolonged Periods